Key factors to consider when choosing an Optimist sail

 When choosing a sail, consider factors such as:

-- Typical conditions at your training/racing location (e.g., strong vs. light winds, wave conditions).
+- Typical conditions at your training or racing location (e.g., strong versus light winds, wave patterns).

 - Sailor’s weight and whether they’re in a growth phase.